PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Validation

-The latest sequential gate covers the changed indexed owners, late/terminal orchestrators, absolute-final normalization boundary, shared ModelIR pass context, core contracts, pass efficiency, architecture constraints, and optional TensorFlow import boundary.
-Result: `1200 passed`.
+The latest expanded sequential regression gate covers the changed indexed owners, late/terminal orchestrators, static-shape reconciliation, shared ModelIR pass context, core contracts, pass efficiency, architecture constraints, and the optional TensorFlow import boundary.
+Result: `1339 passed`.
+The dedicated reconciliation/convergence gate was repeated for the current checkpoint and produced `428 passed in 26.85s`.

-Focused validation for the final absolute-final post-bias unit produced `9 passed`.
 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
-These results are contract and orchestration tests; they do not claim a new full model-corpus run for this final observation-only unit.
+These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should inspect the direct static-shape reconciliation immediately after the newly staged dynamic rank-one result.
+The next characterized unit should audit the split-fallback result and conditional reconciliation immediately after the newly staged complete static-shape evidence.
 Any new mutation evidence must preserve the current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.